kysely/framer-modules/README.md

 ~~Open Framer Modules, click Publish button in the top right corner, enter your GitHub repository link and follow the instructions on the screen.~~

-**Until the project is public, please just send the link to me, I'll fresh-publish all the modules upon the app release :)**
+:grey_exclamation: **Until the project is public, please just send the link to me, I'll fresh-publish all the modules upon the app release :)**

 ## Okay, how do I update? (once the app is released)
 Just push the changes to GitHub.
 If you make some changes to `module.json`,